ActorForth/ActorForth/docs/ActorForthDefinition.md

 type signatures and will match any type.
 This is critical for operations like those that manipulate generic stack items like dup and swap.

+The following generic stack manipulation operators are presently available:

+dup : Any -> Any, Any
+    Takes one input and copies it twice onto the stack.

+swap : Any1, Any2 -> Any2, Any1
+    Takes two inputs and switches their order on the stack.

+drop : Any ->
+    Removes the top object from the stack.

+2dup : Any1, Any2 -> Any1, Any2, Any1, Any2
+    Takes the two top objects and duplicates them onto the stack.

+print : Any1 ->
+    Removes whatever is on top of the stack and prints it to stdout.

 **Generic type-idependent stack manipulations:**
 ```
 ok: 17 42